tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

 Once you feel comfortable with your contracts, point MetaMask to the Kovan or Ropsten network.
 Ensure you have test Ether on this network!

-After switching MetaMask to Kovan, simply deploy the contract as before and keep note of the deployed addresses.
+After switching MetaMask to Kovan, simply deploy the contracts as before and copy/keep note of their deployed addresses.
 The transaction will also be in your MetaMask history, and on the blockchain permanently to explore later.

 ![Remix Deploy](Images/remix-deploy.png)